ProjetPP/PPP-QuestionParsing-Grammatical/documentation/Hierarchy_review.md

 * What was the first Gilbert and Sullivan opera?
 * Who Clinton defeated?
 * Where is the ENS of Lyon?
+* What did Bob write ? > R3 if weak question word + not 'identity'

 num
 ===